Hadley Clawson and the birth of Endurance Limits

 We raced in the jungles of Brazil, the Andes Mountains in Peru, we ran clean across a country.
 An attempt to row across the Pacific resulted in us eventually being recovered from a life raft bobbing around in that icy ocean.
 From broken arms and getting lost in the jungle, attacked by swarms of hornets and going into anaphylactic shock, to falling off mountains and being unconscious in the Peru race only to get up and finish… we’ve had a crazy ride.
 But we had finally hit our target.
 Thanks to our corporate sponsors and other donors, we had repaid my debt to the people that saved my son’s life and the money went further to help save other children’s lives.

-My son is now 14 years old and at Saint Elizabeth’s centre for children with Epilepsy and other profound disabilities.
+My son is now 14 years old and lives at St Elizabeth’s, a centre for children and adults with Epilepsy and other profound disabilities.
 The centre houses some of the most vulnerable children who need a great deal of care and support.
-I have become aware of their desperate need for a Hydrotherapy pool to help the children’s mobility, strength, and to give them something as simple as a smile.
+I have become aware of their desperate need to upgrade their specialist Health Centre, something Hadley so desperately relies on for his health, seizure control and safety.

 As is always the case we can’t possibly achieve this on our own….